tealvince/OBDGauge/README.md

 ## Description

-This project is a custom OBD cluster gauge for ECUs with a k-line interface driven by an Arduino nano and intended to be installed in a 2" diameter circular pod.
+This project is a custom OBD cluster gauge and experimentation platform for ECUs with a k-line interface driven by an Arduino nano and intended to be installed in a 2" diameter circular pod.

 ![prototype](https://github.com/tealvince/OBDGauge/blob/main/prototype.jpg?raw=true)

-This project is a work in progress.
+This project is a work in progress, currently prototyped on a breadboard while waiting for the PCB.

 ## Feature overview